Estimating Earth's Temperature Response with Transformed and Augmented OLS: Introduction

 \section{Introduction}

-The paper studies the long-term relationship between radiative forcing and Earth's surface temperature.
-Radiative forcing represents the net change in the energy balance of Earth's surface due to external factors and is measured as the difference between incoming solar radiation and outgoing thermal energy.
-This energy imbalance primarily arises from greenhouse gases, such as methane (CH$_{4}$) and carbon dioxide (CO$_{2}$).
+This paper studies the long-term relationship between radiative forcing and Earth's surface temperature.
+Radiative forcing represents the net change in the energy balance of the Earth system due to external factors and is measured as the difference between incoming solar radiation and outgoing thermal energy.
+This energy imbalance arises primarily from changes in the concentrations of greenhouse gases such as methane (CH$_{4}$) and carbon dioxide (CO$_{2}$).
 Surface temperature refers to the air temperature measured at approximately two meters above Earth's surface.
 While surface temperature responds to changes in radiative forcing, the response is not immediate.
-Instead, the oceans, which contain water with a high specific heat capacity, require almost four times as much thermal energy to warm as the air does.
-With water covering approximately 71\% of Earth's surface, oceans absorb over 90\% of the excess energy added to Earth's system due to positive radiative forcing from greenhouse gases, as estimated by the Intergovernmental Panel on Climate Change \citep{IPCC_2021_WGI}.
+Such a delay is attributed to the oceans' very slow heating rate, as it takes four times as much thermal energy for a unit mass of water to heat up as air.
+With water covering approximately 71\% of Earth's surface, oceans absorb between 89\% and 91\% of the excess energy added to the Earth system due to positive radiative forcing from greenhouse gases, as estimated by von Schuckmann et al.~\citep{vonschuckmann2023heat} and the Intergovernmental Panel on Climate Change~\citep[p.~925]{IPCC_2021_WGI}.
 This leads to a delayed thermal response that may last from decades to centuries, which complicates efforts to predict long-term climate outcomes.

 This paper focuses on a particular long-term climate prediction: how much the global surface temperature would eventually rise if atmospheric CO$_{2}$ were doubled from pre-industrial levels (circa 1850) and the climate system reached equilibrium.
-This increase, which accounts for all major climate feedbacks such as water vapor, ice-albedo, and clouds, is defined as the Equilibrium Climate Sensitivity (ECS), a central concept in climate science.
-ECS describes the rise in global temperature that would occur from a doubling of pre-industrial CO$_{2}$ concentrations (\symbol{126}280 parts per million (ppm) to 560 ppm) once the system reaches equilibrium.
-For context, according to the \citet{noaa2026co2}, the level of carbon in the atmosphere was approximately 424.61 ppm in 2024.
+This increase, which accounts for all major climate feedbacks such as water vapor, ice-albedo, and clouds, is defined as the Equilibrium Climate Sensitivity (ECS), a central concept in climate science with practical effects on climate policy.
+Specifically, it refers to the warming from a doubling of pre-industrial CO$ _{2}$ concentrations (${\sim}$280 parts per million (ppm) to 560 ppm) once the system reaches equilibrium.
+For context, the atmospheric CO$_{2}$ concentration was approximately 424 ppm in 2024~\citep{noaa2026co2}.